Joint Degrees policy

 Graduation policy

 To receive a master’s degree, students contact their program coordinator at the beginning of the term in which they intend to graduate.
 The program coordinator will check that they have met program requirements and will request a warrant from the Graduate School on the student’s behalf.
 Students need to be enrolled in their program and taking a minimum of 2 credits (graded courses taken at 300 or above; audits and pass/fails do not satisfy this requirement) during the term in which they intend to graduate.
-For more information and deadlines visit the Graduate School’s Expecting Your Masters Degree webpage.
+For more information and deadlines visit the Graduate School’s Completing Your Master’s Degree webpage.

 Graduate/Professional Certificates policy